-Through the treacherous years of manual processes, outdated legacy systems, inaccurate performance data and internal operational breakdowns, most organizations are ready for a heavy dose of business process reengineering (BPR).
+Through the treacherous years of manual processes, outdated legacy systems, inaccurate performance data and internal operational breakdowns, most organizations are ready for a heavy dose of business process reengineering.

-While this is mostly good news; there is a catch.
-As unfortunate as it may be, everyone has differing opinions of what business process reengineering actually means and wonders what its correlation is to ERP implementations.
-However, over the last decade, our team has found seven common myths associated with BPR that we have decided to share with you along with a healthy dose of reality check to go with them.
+Everyone has different opinions of what business process reengineering actually means and what its correlation is to ERP implementations.
+Our team has found seven common myths about business process reengineering that we will share along with a healthy dose of reality check:

-- Business process reengineering doesn’t need to happen on ERP projects.
+Myth 1: Business process reengineering doesn’t need to happen during ERP projects.
 This is perhaps the most misguided of all the myths mentioned.
 Every ERP system – regardless of which you choose – will most likely wreak some sort of havoc on your business processes.
-Most of these changes will be positive improvements, but will still require some effort in defining your operations in the new system environment.
+Most of these changes will be positive improvements but will still require some effort in defining your operations in the new system environment.

-- Simply implementing a new ERP system will drive process improvements.
+Myth 2: Simply implementing a new ERP system will drive process improvements.
 This may take the cake for the most pervasive myth in the industry regarding business process reengineering.
-Today’s ERP systems are extremely robust and flexible,–meaning that even the simplest business processes can be performed in a wide variety of ways.
-This leads to a need for pre-defined business processes so that the software can be configured and/or customized accordingly.
+Today’s ERP systems are extremely robust and flexible, meaning even the simplest business processes can be performed multiple ways.
+Organizations need to defined their business processes so the software can be configured and customized accordingly.

-- Business process improvements can be done without organizational change management.
-While you don’t often hear many say this out loud, too many executives think that they can simply redefine and implement business processes without organizational change management.
+Myth 4: Business process improvements can be done without organizational change management.
+Many executives think that they can simply redefine and implement business processes without organizational change management.
 However, this is a very misguided view of how to enable process and system changes.
-The most effective business process reengineering efforts succeed largely because of the way organizational change is addressed – not because of how well the processes were defined on paper.
+The most effective business process reengineering efforts succeed largely because of the way change management is addressed – not because of how well the processes are defined on paper.

-- Business process reengineering will cause my ERP implementation to take more time and money to implement.
+Myth 7: Business process reengineering will cause my ERP system to take more time and money to implement.
 The Achilles heel of many failed ERP implementations is that they assume that “doing things right” will cost more time and money than if they cut some corners along the way.
-While it may look good on paper to strip out any extensive business process work, the reality is that your project will most likely take longer to implement and proceed to fail at go-live if business processes are not adequately addressed as part of your implementation.
-Remember that it is much less expensive to do things right the first time than it is to do clean up after an ERP failure.
+While it may look good on paper to strip out any extensive business process work, the reality is that your project will most likely take longer to implement and fail at go-live if business processes are not adequately addressed as part of your implementation.
+Remember it is much less expensive to do things right the first time than to clean up after an ERP failure.

 If you have hopes of a successful ERP implementation—and let’s face it, everyone does—be sure to keep a realistic view in mind and don’t cut corners.
 And, as always, beware of the seven deadly myths.